You are here

 Robert Tucker 1996

 When Robert S. Tucker was in law school, each working day found him commuting among three of New York City’s five boroughs.
-He woke up in Manhattan, crossed the Triboro Bridge to his day job in Queens as a special assistant to the district attorney, then traveled over the Whitestone Bridge and through the Bronx for his night classes at Pace Law School in White Plains.
+He woke up in Manhattan, crossed the Triboro Bridge to his day job in Queens as a special assistant to the district attorney, and then traveled over the Whitestone Bridge and through the Bronx for his night classes at Pace Law School in White Plains.
 “People would remember me—if they remembered me at all—as the guy who was always five minutes late to class,” Tucker recalls.
 “And this was all before the invention of EZPass!”

 Although he’s no longer practicing law, Tucker says he has no regrets about having earned his legal degree.
 “A law degree is a true generalist’s degree,” he says.
 “It has helped me to think analytically—that’s a skill I use every second.
 Pace gave me an unbelievable opportunity and I am forever in their debt.
 In their very unpretentious way they made me who I am.
 My legal education at Pace gave me the foundation that I stand on when I’m out in the community doing what I do.”